robertaicenogle/Statistics_R_Programming/README.md

 **Named values** are exactly what they sound like—they are a value that has been given a name.
 We can think of named values as a variable that has been given a single value. **Vectors** are R's version of arrays, where a list of numbers are assigned a location and stored as a single data structure.

+### Using Assignment Statements to create Named Values and Vectors
 To create our first **data structure** in R, we use an assignment statement.
 An **assignment statement** in R simply tells R the name of the object and assigns a value or data structure to that name.

 For example, say we want to create a named value x and assign it a value of 3, we would use this R command: > x <- 3

 The assignment operator (<-) tells R to assign whatever is right of the arrow to the name that is left of the arrow.
 In this case, we have given 3 the name of "x."
 In R, all environment objects are mutable, which means they can be assigned and reassigned multiple times.
 If we want to assign a new value to x, we can do so using an assignment operator to assign a new value.

+The other simple data structure in R is the numeric vector.
+A **numeric vector** is an ordered list of numbers, very similar to a numeric list in Python.
+To create a numeric vector, we use the c()function.
+The **c() function** is short for concatenate, which means to link together.
+In R, we link together a comma-separated list of values into a single numerical vector.
+For instance, if we want to make a list of numbers from 0 to 9, we can pass the following command into the R console:

+> numlist <- c(0, 1, 2, 3, 4, 5, 6, 7, 8, 9)

+The result of this command would assign the vector numlist into the environment.